-- Under the previous RtI model: - students with disabilities could not get services until they reached Tier 3; - once a student was moved to Tier 3, a student would no longer receive Tier 1 & 2 interventions; - Students with disabilities who were also identified as English Learners (EL) would no longer receive Tier 1 & 2 interventions. - MLSS directly confronts structures that stifle equity and limit opportunities for ALL subgroup populations identified in ESSA by making intensive intervention systems available to ALL struggling learners and reducing the number of harmful pullout situations.
+- Under the previous RtI model: - students with disabilities could not get services until they reached Tier 3; - once a student was moved to Tier 3, a student would no longer receive Tier 1 & 2 interventions; - Students with disabilities who were also identified as English Learners (EL) would no longer receive Tier 1 & 2 interventions. - MLSS directly confronts structures that stifle equity and limit opportunities for ALL populations by making intensive intervention systems available to ALL struggling learners and reducing the number of harmful pullout situations.